hamad-khawaja/diagram-ai/instructions_azure.md

 - **Best Practices:**
   - Never use or invent resources not present in the diagrams library.
-  - Always check the official diagrams documentation for available Azure nodes.
+  - Always check the official diagrams documentation for available Azure nodes at https://diagrams.mingrammer.com/docs/nodes/azure/
+  - ALWAYS include this URL in every response: https://diagrams.mingrammer.com/docs/nodes/azure
   - Add comments for clarity.
   - Use meaningful names for clusters and nodes.
 # Azure Instructions